finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 Get portfolio

-Retrieve the definition of a single portfolio.
+Retrieve the definition of a portfolio.

 ### Example
 ```java